Interested in protecting old-growth forests? Here are some steps you can take.

 Can I help save other trees like it?

-Engaging with on-the-ground organizations as well as the policy process are a couple ways experts suggest individuals can encourage protection of the nation’s old-growth forests.
+Engaging with on-the-ground organizations as well as the policy process are a couple of ways that experts suggest individuals can encourage protection of the nation’s old-growth forests.

-“You can donate to an organization that’s buying up land and protecting it,” said Maloof.
-Or, for those with more funds, they could purchase and preserve land themselves.
+“You can donate to an organization that’s buying up land and protecting it,” Maloof said.
+Those with more money could purchase and preserve land themselves.
 “You can also go the route of donating to organizations that are speaking out for the forests.”

 In January, the regional tribal corporation Sealaska decided to stop its logging operations and instead sell credits for the carbon that its trees store to oil and gas company BP.
-Some of those funds — up to $10 million, along with another $7 million from The Nature Conservancy — are slated to go toward the Seacost Trust, which has the ultimate goal of raising $100 million.
+Some of those funds — as much as $10 million, along with $7 million from the Nature Conservancy — are slated to go toward the Seacoast Trust, which has the ultimate goal of raising $100 million.
 The money will help support the Sustainable Southeast Partnership, a network of individuals and organizations that work to strengthen cultural, economic and ecological resilience in Southeast Alaska.

 Which organizations support old growth forests?

 There a number of places that aim to help protect forests and old-growth trees.
-Maloof said land trusts often buy and conserve land, and that The Land Trust Alliance runs findalandtrust.com to help connect people to organizations close to them.
+Maloof said land trusts often buy and conserve land, and that the Land Trust Alliance runs findalandtrust.com to help connect people to organizations close to them.

-“There are a lot of local organizations that speak out for their old-growth forest too,” said Maloof.
-Nationally, she said there is a bit of a gap in organizations that are advocating specifically for forest protection, which is why she started the Old-Growth Forest Network.
+“There are a lot of local organizations that speak out for their old-growth forest, too,” Maloof said.
+Nationally, she said there is a gap in organizations that are advocating specifically for forest protection, which is why she started the Old-Growth Forest Network.
 But there are groups that have broader forest interests, such as promoting tree-planting and other restoration initiatives, including the Arbor Day Foundation and American Forests.

 “There are a lot of good people around the country that are trying to save forests,” she said.